From CRO to Purchase Journey Intelligence

 Why most “conversion analytics” can’t explain conversion, and what we’re building instead (Part 1)

-Conversion Rate Optimization (CRO) has a branding problem, but that’s not the real issue.
+Conversion Rate Optimization (CRO) has a branding problem.
+Its real problem costs e-commerce a great deal more.

-The real issue is that CRO is often treated as a UI tweaking discipline: change colors, rearrange blocks, A/B test micro-variants, ship “best practices,” and call it progress.
-Meanwhile, the biggest conversion killers in real commerce often sit elsewhere: offer competitiveness, availability, trust, constraints, and the competitive game.
+Here’s what’s costing them.
+CRO is often treated as a UI tweaking discipline: change colors, rearrange blocks, A/B test micro-variants, ship “best practices,” and call it progress.
+Meanwhile, the failures that drain the most revenue often sit elsewhere: offer competitiveness, availability, trust, constraints, and the competitive game.

 Here’s the reframing: